Fall Prevention: Solutions for Your Home

 Get More Information

-The Family and Consumer Sciences (FCS) agent in your local UF/IFAS Extension office may have more written information.
-Look for "Cooperative Extension Service" in the government pages of your telephone book or search online; in Florida, find your local UF/IFAS Extension office at http://sfyl.ifas.ufl.edu/find-your-local-office/.
+Your local UF/IFAS Extension Family and Consumer Sciences (FCS) agent may have more written information.
+Look for "Cooperative Extension Service" in the government pages of your telephone book or search online; in Florida, find your local UF/IFAS Extension office at https://sfyl.ifas.ufl.edu/find-your-local-office/.

 Other reliable websites include: